roman-milk/roman-milk.github.io/whos-the-boss.md

  >>Sir

  My heart beat hard in anticipation of the girls’ reactions to my message; even more so in anticipation of the evil adventure I had planned.
-Report_Story #2